Financial Literacy Basics

 The interest rate, covered in detail in our plain-English guide to interest rates, is the percentage charged on the loan principal — the original amount borrowed.
 A $10,000 loan at 6% interest accrues $600 in interest over one year if the principal is unchanged.

-The interest rate alone does not include any of the fees that come with most loans — origination fees, broker fees, mortgage points, or other charges that are paid as a condition of taking the loan.
+The interest rate alone doesn't include any of the fees that come with most loans — origination fees, broker fees, mortgage points, or other charges paid as a condition of taking the loan.
 Those fees are real costs, but they show up separately in the loan paperwork rather than in the interest rate.

 This gap between "the interest rate" and "the actual cost of the loan" is exactly what APR exists to close.